epam/edp-install/documentation/kubernetes_install_edp.md

 5. Load balancer (if any exists in front of ingress controller) is configured with session stickiness, disabled HTTP/2 protocol and header size of 32k support;
 6. Cluster nodes and pods should have access to the cluster via external URLs.
 For instance, you should add in AWS your VPC NAT gateway elastic IP to your cluster external load balancers security group);
 7. Keycloak instance is installed.
-To get accurate information on how to install Keycloak, please refer to the [Keycloak Installation on Kubernetes](kubernetes_install_keycloak.md)) instruction;
+To get accurate information on how to install Keycloak, please refer to the [Keycloak Installation on Kubernetes](install_keycloak.md)) instruction;
-8. The "openshift" realm is created in Keycloak;
-9. Helm 3.1 or higher is installed on the installation machine with the help of the [Installing Helm](https://v3.helm.sh/docs/intro/install/) instruction.
+8. Helm 3.1 or higher is installed on the installation machine with the help of the [Installing Helm](https://v3.helm.sh/docs/intro/install/) instruction.
-10. It is highly recommended to use a storage class with the [Retain Reclaim Policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retain):
+9. It is highly recommended to use a storage class with the [Retain Reclaim Policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#retain):
     - Storage class template with the Retain Reclaim Policy:
     ```yaml
     kind: StorageClass